-Every human organism, although similar in its most important characteristics, nevertheless displays differentiating family and individual traits.
-The information “portfolio” of an individual’s existence is borne in certain macromolecules called the DNA.
-These macromolecules are contained in microscopic structures called genes, which are themselves contained in 23 pairs of heredity-bearing units, the chromosomes.
+Every human organism, though largely similar, displays varying family and individual traits.
+The information “portfolio” lies in certain macromolecules called DNA.
+These macromolecules are contained in tiny structures—genes—which are themselves contained in 23 pairs of heredity bearing units—chromosomes.

 What Determines Sexuality?

-Most of the chromosomes—in fact 22 of the 23 pairs—are found in the male and the female alike, and are termed “autosomes.”
-The remaining, lone pair are termed sex chromosomes.
-In the female, the pair consists of two similar, though not identical, chromosomes.
-These are named for their distinctive shape, x-chromosomes.
+Most of the chromosomes—22 of 23 pairs—are found in both male and female and are termed autosomes.
+The remaining, lone pair are sex chromosomes.
+In the female, the pair are similar, but not identical, chromosomes.
+These are called x chromosomes due to their distinctive shape.

-In the male, the pair of sex chromosomes includes only one x-chromosome.
-The other, possessing a different appearance, is called the y-chromosome.
-It should be noted that since the male can offer either an x- or a y-chromosome, whereas the female can provide only an x-chromosome, it is the male who determines the gender of any child resulting from the sexual act.
+In the male, the sex chromosomes includes one x chromosome and one differently shaped y chromosome.
+Since the male can offer either an x or a y chromosome, whereas the female can provide only an x chromosome, it is the male who determines gender.

-Experiments involving radiation have aptly demonstrated this fact, as the Department of Energy acknowledges.
-The National Institutes of Health (NIH) delineates dozens of genetic birth defects.
+The Bible indicates the earliest genetic damage occurred as a result of human sin in the Garden of Eden.
+That genetic damage exists is commonly recognized.
+Experiments involving radiation demonstrate that fact, as the Department of Energy acknowledges.
+The National Institutes of Health (NIH) lists dozens of genetic birth defects.

-Since females have two x-chromosomes, weaknesses in the one chromosome can be compensated for by the second chromosome.
-Such is not the case for the single y-chromosome.
-As a result, all looked doom and gloom for the y-chromosome and, as a result, human reproduction.
+Since females have two x chromosomes, weakness in one can be compensated for by the second.
+Such is not the case for a single y chromosome.
+As a result, all might look like doom and gloom for poor y.

-Wonderfully, however, it has come to light that the y-chromosome possesses a mechanism within itself to insure errors are overcome.
-Dr. David C. Page, Director of the Whitehead Institute for Biomedical Research, indicates the y-chromosome serves as a “palindrome” of itself.
-That is, it contains a mirror image of its information within itself.
-Damage sustained by the chromosome can be fixed by the chromosome itself!
+Wonderfully, however, the y chromosome possesses a mechanism that ensures errors are overcome.
+Dr. David C. Page, Director of the Whitehead Institute for Biomedical Research, indicates the y chromosome serves as a “palindrome” of itself.
+A mirror image of its information is contained within itself.
+Damage to the chromosome can be fixed by the chromosome itself!

 - Human Genome Project Information